openjdk/jdk/doc/hotspot-style.md

 allocation function, it must check for and handle that possibility.
 Declaring such a function `noexcept` informs the compiler that `nullptr` is a possible result.
-If an allocation function is not declared `noexcept` then the compiler may elide that checking and handling for a using `new` expression.
+If an allocation function is not declared `noexcept` then the compiler may elide that checking and handling for a `new` expression calling that function.

 * Certain Standard Library facilities (notably containers) provide different guarantees for some operations (and may choose different algorithms to